 The Grey Mare's Tail

 Aptly named, this plume of water is at the end of one of the highest falls in Britain.
 The three young ladies we encountered had taken the scenic route home from school to find us with our camera.
-They seemed amused that a woman of my age, not exactly dressed for hiking, would take off her shoes and stand in a pool of water below a waterfall.
+They seemed amused that a grown woman, not exactly dressed for hiking, would take off her shoes and stand in a pool of water below a waterfall.
 The photo they watched John take does look a bit silly, which explains why it isn't here.
-Their photo is so much cuter (but not for sale, downloading, or copying).

 On the Bonnie Doon